Skip to content

 Example

 This works the same as give action, but it puts the items in a chest at specified location.
 The first argument is a location, the second argument is a list of items, like in give action.
 If the chest is full, the items will be dropped on the ground.
 The chest can be any other block with inventory, i.e. a hopper or a dispenser.
-BetonQuest will log an error to the console when this action is fired but there is no chest at specified location.
+BetonQuest will log an error to the console when this action is fired but there is no chest at a specified location.

 Example